 Offers carpooling services to the community.
 It support user registration.
 It also works with other schools and businesses to offer carpool options in your city.
 However, the website is fairly cluttered and finding the information you need is difficult.
 Navigation is confusing and it is not immediately clear what carpool routes are available.
 The website is national and has no specific community it focuses on.
 Not a high enough concentration of people use it in an area to become effective.

-2) Functional requirements
+2. Functional requirements

 We propose a form input that will require user sign in first.
 User registration will be restricted to users with my.bcit.ca or bcit.ca email.
 This will authenticate that a user is from BCIT.
 Afterwards we hope to implement data input for passengers and drivers that will allow us to categorize and display their entries.
 We want to make the matching process as streamlines as possible so that it can be quick and easy for users.